-If you have the Device, Port, and Node Management privilege, you can assign a default custom view for all users.

-To assign a default custom view of devices for all users:
+If you have the Device, Port, and Node Management privilege, you can assign a custom view for all users by enabling it as system view.
+The System View is set as the default view for all users until they set their own default view.